stvhay/online-quiz/README.md

 }
 ```

+- `questions` is an array of question dictionaries.
 - The `prompt` and `question` keys of the dictionary are for text.
 - The `image` key links to an optional image to be displayed.
 - `answers` is a dictionary of answers, which can be keyed with numbers, letters, or strings.